hinto-janai/readable/README.md

 - Parses raw string data into human-readable versions
 - Provides various string types and utilities

-All of the strings are implemented as fixed length, stack allocated arrays that are [`Copy`](https://doc.rust-lang.org/stable/std/marker/trait..html)-able.
+Most of the strings are implemented as fixed length, stack allocated arrays that are [`Copy`](https://doc.rust-lang.org/stable/std/marker/trait..html)-able.

 In general, `readable` types are often used where you need to quickly format some data into a more human-friendly string, display it, then throw it away (although most `readable` types are perfectly fine to permanently store).